-Compared to the likes of Rome, Paris or London, Japan’s capital is a relative newcomer to the global city scene.
-Still, in less than 500 short years, Tokyo has had more than its fair share of historical setbacks and triumphs, a flourishing arts scene and plenty of devastating natural and man-made disasters.
+Compared to the likes of Rome, Paris or London, Japan's capital is a relative newcomer to the global city scene.
+Still, in less than 500 short years, Tokyo has become one of the most culturally and economically illustrious cities in the World, despite suffering major environmental disasters and devastating conflicts.

 Tokyo's story begins in 1590, when the shoguns (Japan's hereditary military dictators) moved their base from Kyoto to where Tokyo stands today.
 They named the city Edo, and although the Emperor remained in Kyoto, power and profit moved east with them.

 Sealed off from the rest of the world for another two centuries, the Edo period was a time of samurai, tea ceremonies and calligraphy.
 When the shogunate fell in 1867, Emperor Meiji seized the real reins of power and moved to Edo.

 He renamed it Tokyo and established it as Japan's capital, throwing open the country's borders and actively welcoming outside influences, particularly western ones.
 He made Shinto the state religion, thus establishing himself as a divine being with total power over the nation.